Loading...

 Example: a wooden rectangular slab with surface area $5.7\,{\rm m^2}$, volume $V=0.6\,{\rm m^3}$ and density $600\,{\rm kg/m^3}$ is placed slowly in freshwater.
 By what depth $h$ is the slab submerged?

-Thus, the buoyant force exerted on the slab is $F_b=m_{water}g=\rho_{water}V_{dis}g$ where $V_{dis}$ is the displaced volume of the water or amount of the slab's volume which is underwater.
 Let $h$ be the height of the slab from the bottom side.
 Thus, $V_{dis}=Ah$ where $A$ is the base area of the slab.

 The weight of the slab is also given by $W=\rho_{slab}V_{slab}g$.

-Next, using Archimedes' principle equation as, $F_b=W$, we get \begin{align*}\rho_{water}\times (Ah) \times g&=\rho_{slab}\times V_{slab}\times g\\ \\ \Rightarrow h&=\frac{\rho_{slab}V_{slab}}{\rho_{water}A}\\ \\ &=\frac{600\times 0.6}{1000\times 5.7} \\ \\&=0.0632\quad {\rm m}\end{align*}
+Next, using Archimedes' principle equation $F_b=W$, we get: \begin{align*}\rho_{water}\times (Ah) \times g&=\rho_{slab}\times V_{slab}\times g\\ \\ \Rightarrow h&=\frac{\rho_{slab}V_{slab}}{\rho_{water}A}\\ \\ &=\frac{600\times 0.6}{1000\times 5.7} \\ \\&=0.0632\quad {\rm m}\end{align*}

 Criteria for floating or sinking:

-Archimedes' principle simply gives us a rule of thumb to find out whether an object placed into a fluid sinks or floats.
-According to this principle, if we write all forces applied by a motionless fluid on a body submerged in it as upward buoyant force $F_b$ and downward weight force $W$, then there will be three situations depending on the sign of the net force $F_{net}=F_b \uparrow-W\downarrow$:
+Archimedes' principle gives us a rule of thumb to determine whether an object placed in a fluid will sink or float.
+According to this principle, if we write all forces applied by a motionless fluid on a submerged body as the upward buoyant force $F_b$ and downward weight force $W$, there are three situations depending on the sign of the net force $F_{net}=F_b \uparrow-W\downarrow$:

-(1) Sinking: when happens $F_{net}<0$, in this case, the upward buoyancy force is less than its downward weight force, then the object sinks. \[\underbrace{\rho_{fluid}V_{fluid}g}_{buoyancy}<\underbrace{\rho_{obj}V_{obj}g}_{weight}\] For example, stone is denser than water, so when it is placed in water, it sinks.
+(1) Sinking: when $F_{net}<0$, the upward buoyant force is less than the downward weight force, causing the object to sink. \[\underbrace{\rho_{fluid}V_{fluid}g}_{buoyancy}<\underbrace{\rho_{obj}V_{obj}g}_{weight}\] For example, a stone is denser than water, so it sinks when placed in water.

-(2) Floating: when occurs $F_{net}>0$, consequently the positive upward buoyant force is balanced with the negative downward force of gravity (weight), then the object floats on the surface of the fluid. \[\underbrace{\rho_{fluid}V_{fluid}g}_{buoyancy}=\underbrace{\rho_{obj}V_{obj}g}_{weight}\] Wood is less dense than water, so it floats.
+(2) Floating: when $F_{net}>0$, the positive upward buoyant force balances the negative downward force of gravity (weight), causing the object to float on the surface of the fluid. \[\underbrace{\rho_{fluid}V_{fluid}g}_{buoyancy}=\underbrace{\rho_{obj}V_{obj}g}_{weight}\] Wood is less dense than water, so it floats.

-(3) Neutral buoyancy: there is a third case when $F_{net}=0$.
-In these situations, the object remains at that point of releasing in the fluid as motionless.
-This happens when the densities of object and fluid are equal.
-An example of neutral buoyancy is swimming fish in the water.
-Fishes have a swimming bladder that can be filled with air together with their flesh to make a composite object with average adjusted such that balances the density of the water and consequently it neither sinks nor floats in the water.
+(3) Neutral buoyancy: when $F_{net}=0$, the object remains motionless at that point where it is released in the fluid.
+This happens when the densities of the object and the fluid are equal.
+An example of neutral buoyancy is swimming fish.
+Fish have a swim bladder that can be filled with air along with their flesh to create a composite object with an average density that matches the density of the water, allowing them to neither sink nor float.

-On the other hand, weight is defined as the product of the iceberg's actual volume, iceberg density, and gravitational acceleration.
+On the other hand, the weight of the iceberg is the product of its actual volume, the density of the iceberg, and gravitational acceleration.

-Applying the floating conditions to find the fraction of the volume of the iceberg below sea level. \begin{align*}F_b&=W\\ \rho_{SW}V_{in-water}g&=\rho_{IB}Vg\\ \\ \Rightarrow \frac{V_{in-water}}{V}&=\frac{\rho_{IB}}{\rho_{SW}}\\ \\ &=\frac{0.92\times 10^{3}}{1.025\times 10^3} \\ \\ &=0.9\end{align*} Where in above $\rho_{IB}$ and $\rho_{SW}$ are the densities of iceberg and seawater, respectively.
+Applying the floating conditions to find the fraction of the iceberg's volume below sea level, we get: \begin{align*}F_b&=W\\ \rho_{SW}V_{in-water}g&=\rho_{IB}Vg\\ \\ \Rightarrow \frac{V_{in-water}}{V}&=\frac{\rho_{IB}}{\rho_{SW}}\\ \\ &=\frac{0.92\times 10^{3}}{1.025\times 10^3} \\ \\ &=0.9\end{align*} Where in above $\rho_{IB}$ and $\rho_{SW}$ are the densities of iceberg and seawater, respectively.
 As you can see, about 90% of the volume of an iceberg is underwater.

 Author: Ali Nemati